 Number of hours in research and statistics = 7

-Prospective students are encouraged to visit the prospective student's page to utilize resources such as the prerequisite finder, admission statistics, job shadowing, gpa calculation, tuition cost, scholarships, student life, campus resources, etc.
+Prospective students are encouraged to visit the prospective student's page to utilize resources such as the transfer equivalency tables, admission statistics, job shadowing, gpa calculation, tuition cost, scholarships, student life, campus resources, etc.

 Curriculum for Certified Radiation Therapist